rseal/CommandLineParser/readme.txt

 Usage:

-1. Execute "scons install-headers" as root to install the headers.
+1. Execute "waf install_headers" as root to install the headers.
-2. See the test folder for a simple example.
+2. Execute "waf build" to build a test example.